emqx/emqx-docs/en_US/security/authn/authn.md

 ### Listener chain API

-Listener chain API allows to operate with authentication chains of specific MQTT listeners by listener ids.
+Listener chain API allows operating with authentication chains of specific MQTT listeners by listener ids.

 Listener ids name convention is the following: